 Two runtimes existed outside of something, sequestered away in the top corner of my living room and passing through with the outside light and foliage’s silhouettes.
-Julia Loktev’s The Loneliest Planet and Shinji Aoyama’s Eureka are the complimentary film realities that – timed out differently – played out below this corner of the room as I watched the outside move around them in the past weeks.
+Julia Loktev’s The Loneliest Planet and Shinji Aoyama’s Eureka are the complimentary film realities that – timed out differently – played out below this corner of the room, as I watched the outside move around them these past weeks.

 Where the film’s time and our time converge is at its conclusion.
 Alex wanders off from a campfire over which Nika and Dato share a flagon of hooch.
 Nika, using her innate skill as an interlocutor on a more willing partner, gets Dato to open up about his deceased wife and son.
 He seems content in his Georgian village, but there’s a longing in his demeanour.
 He asks for a kiss from Nika – a slovenly one on the cheek – after which their mouths quickly meet, almost as quick as when Alex became Nika’s protector.
 She draws herself away from the guide and continues the kiss with Alex in their tent, the first consummation between them after many shortened acts of intimacy – all touching, licking and stroking, intermingling as if connected through an unseen appendage.
 All this took place before the hold-up, the act that severed this appendage.
 Alex and Nika now fuck in their tent severed and apart from one another, their faces obscured and bodies covered as though shielded; shielded in the way couples shield themselves in inferior relationship movies, the filmmakers compensating for the uncommitted actors by getting them to moan into orgasm, achieved, somehow, through fully-clothed dry-humping.
 The act feels wrong for Alex and Nika, as though in the wrong movie, for the wrong couple.
 So Nika’s logical response is to stumble away and vomit.
 Alex, for the first time in the film, tends to her unerringly, holding back her hair while she convulses, ejecting whatever emotional bile has manifested in earnest within her since the hold-up.
 Alex and Nika are somehow connected again.
 Not through the severed appendage, though.
 Theirs is a connection now more scarred and calloused, yes, but simultaneously more difficult to sever.
 It’s the set-up for all that comes after, as we no longer have the privilege to see what they don’t.
 It’s their job to see from now on.

 Shinji Aoyama’s Eureka begins with the incident.
 A hijacker attacks a bus half-filled with his fellow salarymen, its driver and two schoolchildren.
 An establishing shot of the bus – accompanied by the film’s writer/director credit – elides the shooting itself.
-We merely see the peace and following devastation that surrounds the off-screen attack.
+We see the peace that precedes the attck and devastation that follows it, each structuring the absence of this offscreen shooting.
 Among the devastation, its three survivors are the bus driver named Makoto and two schoolchildren – an older brother and a younger sister named Naoki and Kozue, respectively.

 So begins the remaining 3+ hours to fulfil this greater “return”.
 Three attempts are made to broach this return, all in the forms of: a serial killer movie, an impromptu caravan road trip movie and a dysfunctional, makeshift-family movie.
 But these movies merely begin.
 An uprooting eventually takes place, tearing out these films from their past three hours.
-This tear interjects with another movie, one with the intent of ending.
+This tear allows for another movie to interject, one with the intention of ending.

-This interjecting film is beginning with Makoto and Naoki, riding in circles on a shared bicycle.
+This interjecting film begins with Makoto and Naoki, riding in circles on a shared bicycle.
 Before this, it teases out both the serial-killer and road-trip movie to an unsurprising reveal before robbing each film of their conclusion.
 Naoki, whose nascent death drive coincided with local femicides back in his hometown, holds a knife and approaches a woman.
-He stops suddenly, the woman gets in her car and drives away.
-With ther out of sight, Makoto walks into frame with a bike, approaching Naoki, wresting the knife away blade-first and slashing him on the arm.
+He stops suddenly following from behind, then the woman gets in her car and drives away.
+With her out of sight, Makoto walks into frame with a bike, approaching Naoki, wresting the knife away blade-first and slashing him on the arm.
 Makoto and Naoki bleed from hand and arm over the life spared – that of the woman in her car – then share the bicycle.
 They ride in circles and consider murdering Kozue as the logical step forward in Naoki’s pathology (Makoto relates to the brother his own unfulfiled death drive since the bus hijacking), but so long as they cycle within the film’s anamorphic frame, nothing else will happen.
 So begins the fourth movie, the one that returns.

 Makoto drops Naoki off at a police station, mournfully asking him neither to live nor die over the oncoming years.
 He must, instead, return to where Makoto and Kozue will be waiting.
 Wherever that is, only they could know.